Sigil performing at Dickens Pub, Calgary during the Sled Island Music & Arts Festival.

 A hoard of heavy metal aficionados delved into Dickens, Calgary last night for one of the heaviest nights in the Sled Island Music Festival program this year.
 The pub was packed out with black-cladded fans, many well-prepared with a pair of earplugs set and ready for headbanging or grooving in mysterious ways through to the wee hours of Saturday morning.
 They expected that it was going to be loud and they were not let down as four bands exposed them to a periodic table full of metal.
 There was black metal, of the bleak atmospheric and Cascadian varieties, doom metal, and sludge metal.
 Did I miss any?

 Wolves in the Throne Room

-Earlier in the evening, there were performances from Sigil, Oxaneer and Wilt:
+Earlier in the evening, there were performances from Sigil, Oxeneer and Wilt:

-Traveling west from Winnipeg, Wilt put on a Hulk-like performance on stage, going through a set of all new material from their, yet to be titled, new album.
+Travelling west from Winnipeg, Wilt put on a Hulk-like performance on stage, going through a set of all-new material from their, yet to be titled, new album.
 Their current album, Moving Monoliths was released in 2015.

 For more images from this and other live music and dance performances in Calgary, please visit my photography website, J. Ashley Nixon